Few-Step Diffusion Language Models via Trajectory Self-Distillation: Abstract

 \section{Abstract}

-Diffusion large language models (DLLMs) have the potential to enable fast text generation by decoding multiple tokens in parallel.
-However, in practice, their inference efficiency is constrained by the need for many refinement steps, while aggressively reducing the number of steps leads to a substantial degradation in generation quality.
-To alleviate this, we propose a \emph{trajectory self-distillation} framework that improves few-step decoding by distilling the model's own generative trajectories.
-We incorporate \emph{Direct Discriminative Optimization (DDO)}, a reverse-KL objective that promotes mode-seeking distillation and encourages the student to concentrate on high-probability teacher modes.
-Across benchmarks, our approach consistently outperforms strong few-step baselines and standard training under tight step budgets.
-Although full-step decoding remains superior, we substantially narrow the gap, establishing a strong foundation towards practical few-step DLLMs.
+Diffusion large language models (DLLMs) have emerged as powerful generative models with the promise of fast text generation through parallel decoding.
+However, realizing this potential in practice remains challenging: reducing the number of decoding steps, typically causes a substantial degradation in output quality due to token factorization error.
+To alleviate this, we propose a self-distillation framework that trains a few-step student to match the \emph{generative trajectory} of a full-step teacher.
+We theoretically and empirically show that trajectory-level supervision mitigates this factorization error, thereby enabling effective few-step decoding.
+We further incorporate Direct Discriminative Optimization (DDO), a reverse-KL objective that encourages mode-seeking toward the teacher’s modes, yielding stronger performance on challenging reasoning tasks.
+Across reasoning and code-generation benchmarks, our method substantially narrows the gap between few-step and full-step decoding.
 The source code is available at \href{https://github.com/Tyrion58/T3D}{https://github.com/Tyrion58/T3D}.